HermesPasser/HermesPasser.github.io/p/mv-plugins/index.md

 Source code and other plugins at [Github](https://github.com/HermesPasser/RMMV-Plugins), see also [RPG Maker XP-Ace](https://github.com/HermesPasser/RGSS-Scripts) scripts.

+Thanks to [Kazzter](http://www.condadobraveheart.com/forum/index.php?action=profile;u=1820) for the for the spelling corrections.

 ## Created for Condado Braveheart Christmas Event

 ### Jump System 0.2